1. What Are Cookies?

-Cookies are small text files, or pieces of information that may be stored on your computer, or other Internet-enabled device when you visit a website.
+Cookies are small text files or pieces of information stored on your computer or other Internet-enabled devices when you visit a website.
 Cookies usually contain the name of the website the cookie has come from, how long it will remain on your device and a value, which is usually a randomly generated unique number.

-No. They are just small text files that often make web browsing easier by remembering your preferences and information you have set.
+No, they are just small text files that often make web browsing easier by remembering your preferences and the information you have set.
 Cookies cannot spread viruses or cause harm to your computer.

 There are four types of cookie: